mariusbadrajan/pad-labs/README.md

 ### User Microservice:

-**Description**: The User Microservice is responsible for managing user accounts, authentication, and user profiles.
+**Description**: The User Management Service is responsible for managing user accounts, authentication, and user profiles.
 It allows users to register, log in, view and update their profiles, and search for other users.

 **Endpoints**: